 Joshua C. Batkin was appointed as the Director of the Office of External Affairs at the Federal Emergency Management Agency (FEMA) by President Obama on June 3, 2013.
-Josh’s career includes more than 17 years in positions of increasing responsibility in government and non-profit agencies dedicated to public health and safety missions.
+Josh’s career includes more than two decades in positions of increasing responsibility in government and non-profit agencies dedicated to public health and safety missions.

 As the director of the Office of External Affairs, Josh manages FEMA’s Congressional Affairs, Public Affairs, Intergovernmental Affairs, Private Sector, Strategic Communications, and external affairs disaster operations.
 The External Affairs team promotes dialogue and builds partnerships with a diverse group of stakeholders to further FEMA’s mission to support our citizens and first responders to ensure that as a nation we work together to build, sustain, and improve our capability to prepare for, protect against, respond to, recover from, and mitigate all hazards.

 Josh served for almost seven years as chief of staff to Commissioner and Chairman Gregory Jaczko at the U.S. Nuclear Regulatory Commission (NRC).
 As a member of the senior executive service at the NRC, he managed office operations, policy development activities, and communications and outreach for the Chairman.
 Josh previously served as a senior policy advisor for the U.S. Senate Committee on Environment and Public Works, where he assisted with environmental, public health, and safety oversight.
 He has also been the senior vice president responsible for leading communications and marketing efforts at the International Code Council, a non-profit building safety association.